LiterallyFabian/SchoolSoft-Lunchbot/README.md

 # SchoolSoft lunchbot (via Discord.py)
 Simple Discord bot made in Python using [discord.py](https://github.com/Rapptz/discord.py) and the [Unofficial SchoolSoft API](https://github.com/lnus/schoolsoft-api) for showing the current lunch in schools using Schoolsoft.
 The code isn't very well structured, but everything should work fine

+## Setup
+Fill in your information in the keys.py file and run bot.py.

+If you want a bot for Cybergymnasiet, you can invite [this one hosted by me](https://discordapp.com/api/oauth2/authorize?client_id=571758785115324427&permissions=0&scope=bot.

 ## Features
 - **-lunch**: Shows the current lunch